sagit72/agile-final-project/README.md

 DONE Create an issue template for the new repository like you did in the labs.

-Create issues for the stakeholder requirements listed above (10 in all).
+DONE Create issues for the stakeholder requirements listed above (10 in all).
 For now, just fill in the "As a...
 I need...
 So that..." section of the template.

-Move the issues that represent requirements 7 and 8 into the Icebox.
+DONE Move the issues that represent requirements 7 and 8 into the Icebox.

-Move the remaining issues into the Product Backlog.
+DONE Move the remaining issues into the Product Backlog.

-Conduct a Backlog Refinement meeting and rank the Product Backlog so that the stories match the requirements above in the order: 1, 2, 3, 4, 9, 10, 5, & 6.
+DONE Conduct a Backlog Refinement meeting and rank the Product Backlog so that the stories match the requirements above in the order: 1, 2, 3, 4, 9, 10, 5, & 6.

-Update the top 5 stories in the Product Backlog with acceptance criteria following the Gherkin "Given...
+DONE Update the top 5 stories in the Product Backlog with acceptance criteria following the Gherkin "Given...
 When...
 Then..." syntax.

 Create a "technical debt" label.